AayushiAwasthi/Nucleon-Nucleon-Interaction/README.md

 Solves the phase equation using a 5th-order numerical method.
 Calculates neutron-proton (n-p) and proton-proton (p-p) phase shifts at different energies.
 Computes the NN cross sections using the obtained n-p and p-p phase shifts at different energies

+**The Reference papers are uploaded in the Repository"